UltiRequiem/articles/post/js-tutorials-01.md

 author = "UltiRequiem"
 +++

-# From beginner to JavaScriptician
+# From beginner to JavaScripter

 ## Variables